moj-analytical-services/data-and-analytics-engineering-tech-radar/docs/Sample-leaflet.md

 ## Team Discussion

 We have divided the Data and Analytics Engineering community into five groups.
 Each group has an assigned facilitator and a category of blips to review.
-This approach helps focus feedback during the event, and, progressively, members of other group will have the opportunity to provide feedback on other blips.
+This focused approach helps streamline feedback during the event.
+Over time, members will have the opportunity to provide feedback on other blips.

 1. Open the Tech Radar discussions link.
 2. Filter on assigned category or the relevant analytics engineering label.
 3. The group facilitator will select the initial blip for discussion.
-4. The group facilitator will create a new comment with the heading `## 2024 August` if it is not already there.
+4. If it isn't already there, the facilitator will create a new comment with the heading `## [Month Year]` *(e.g., `## August 2024`)*.
-5. The group facilitator will add a link to the technology if not already present.
+5. Ensure each blip includes a link to the technology if not already present.
-6. Add an emoji to represent the assignment – have a look at the labels for a short explanation of the assignment or the Tech Radar for a longer explanation.
+6. Add an emoji to represent the assignment – Refer to the labels for a brief explanation of the assignment or consult the Tech Radar for a detailed explanation.
 7. Add any relevant comments or insights.
 8. The group facilitator will assign an assessment/close the discussion based on the emojis.
 9. Discuss any disagreements before proceeding to the next blip.